rosell-dk/webp-on-demand/README.md

 `RewriteCond %{QUERY_STRING} (.*)`
 This is always true.
 The condition is there to enable us to pass on the querystring from image request to the converter in the next rule, where it will be accessible as "%1"

-`RewriteRule ^\/?(.*)\.(jpe?g|png)$ webp-on-demand.php?source=$1.$2&destination-root=.&quality=80&fail=original&critical-fail=report&%1 [NC,E=WEBPACCEPT:1,E=WEBPNEW:1]`
+`RewriteRule ^\/?(.*)\.(jpe?g|png)$ your-webp-on-demand-path/webp-on-demand.php?base-path=your-base-path&destination-root=your-destination-path&source=$1.$2&quality=80&fail=original&critical-fail=report&%1 [NC,E=WEBPACCEPT:1,E=WEBPNEW:1]
+`
 This line rewrites any request that ends with ".jpg", ".jpeg" or ".png" (case insensitive) to the image converter.
 You can remove "|png" from the line, if you do not want to convert png files.
 We have covered the NC flag and the E=WEBPACCEPT in the first block.
 Notice that we have no "T=image/webp" in this rewrite.
 It was originally there, but I removed it in order for it to work in LiteSpeed. webp-on-demand.php sets a Content Type header, so it was not needed in the first place.
 Well, actually, webp-on-demand.php may set content type to text/html (when returning error report), or image/gif, when returning error report as image - so setting it to something different here, is asking for trouble.
 The "\/?" in the beginning was also added for LiteSpeed support. %1 prints the query string fetched in the preceding condition.
 This enables overiding the converter options set here.
 For example appending "&debug&preferred-converters=gd" to an url that points to an image can be used to test the gd converter.
 Or "&reconvert&quality=100" can be appended in order to reconvert the image using extreme quality.
 The "E=WEBPNEW:1" flag sets the environment variable "WEBPNEW" to 1.
-This marks that the request was routed to an existing image and is used later to send a custom header X-WebP-On-Demand="Routed to image converter" (practical for debugging).
+This marks that the request was routed to an existing image and is used later to send a custom header X-WebP-On-Demand="Routed to image converter" (practical for debugging). "your-webp-on-demand-path", "your-base-path" and "your-destination-path" must be altered to match the locations of your setup, as instructed in top of `.htaccess.template`

 #### Headers / dealing with CDN